griga23/shoe-store/terraform-complete/README.md

 ![image](img/Flink_Hands-on_Workshop_Complete.png)

-All Labs are deployed and running, please check via [Confluent Consonle](https://confluent.cloud/login).
+All Labs are deployed and running, please check via [Confluent Console](https://confluent.cloud/login).

+A last optional lab would to configure and run the [Notification Client](/../notification_client.md)

 # Destroy the hands.on infrastructure
 ```bash